What to do in an emergency

 • turn the gas off at your mains where possible

-• do not smoke or light a match
+• don't smoke or light a match

 • extinguish any other naked flames